BenjaminMedia/cdnconnect-api-ruby/README.md

-# CDN Connect API Ruby Client, v0.0.1
+# CDN Connect API Ruby Client, v0.0.2

-## Description

 The CDN Connect API Ruby Client makes it easier to upload files and interact with our API.
 Most interactions with CDN Connect APIs require users to authorize applications via OAuth 2.0.
 This library simplifies the communication with CDN Connect even further allowing you